pcassima/MicroPython-libraries/README.md

 # MicroPython-libraries
-An ever growing collection of Micropython libraries.
+This is an ever growing collection of libraries for the MicroPython platform.
+I have written these libraries either because I needed them, or for fun.
+Nevertheless I hope someone will find them useful.